-The preparation of this Tenth Garissa County Annual Development Plan (ADP) 2022/2023 benefited immensely from
+The preparation of this Eleventh Garissa County Annual Development Plan (ADP) 2023/2024 benefited immensely from invaluable inputs from sectoral/departmental concerted efforts through collaboration and consultation with all key stakeholders.

 It outlines the strategic areas of focus and identifies the projects and programmes to be undertaken in this financial year.
 Each Sector/department submitted its priority inputs which was integrated in one planning document to guide the county in the next financial year.